maschepps/metaheuristicOpt/README.md

-# metaheuristicOpt
-:exclamation: This is a read-only mirror of the CRAN R package repository.  metaheuristicOpt — Metaheuristic for Optimization
-# Fork of metaheuristicOpt: Enhanced Metaheuristic Optimization Algorithms in R

-This is a fork of the original `metaheuristicOpt` R package.
-This original package contains a collection of R coded nature inspired metaheuristics.
+This is a fork of the original `metaheuristicOpt` R package, Enhanced Metaheuristic Optimization Algorithms in R. This original package contains a collection of R coded nature inspired metaheuristics.
 This fork includes custom features made as part of my PhD thesis.
 The newest updates aim to provide an even more robust, efficient, and flexible toolkit for metaheuristic optimization in R.

 ## Table of Contents